FabricMC/fabric-docs/develop/rendering/gui/custom-screens.md

 ## Opening the Screen {#opening-the-screen}

-You can open the screen using the `Minecraft`'s `setScreen` method - you can do this from many places, such as a key binding, a command, or a client packet handler.
+You can open the screen using the `Minecraft`'s `setScreenAndShow` method - you can do this from many places, such as a key binding, a command, or a client packet handler.

 ```java
 Minecraft.getInstance().setScreen(